-(Competition by aisle)

-DAILY CARE OF THE EXHIBIT (scored daily)
+(Five Top Individuals will be selected by sub-committee based on the following criteria)

-Adequate, clean, bright bedding 10 Hay, water bucket adequately clean & filled 10 Aisles kept neat and clean.
-10 Attractive, organized feeders and feed equipment.
+Adequate, clean, bright bedding

+Hay, water bucket adequately clean & filled

+Aisles kept neat and clean.

+Attractive, organized feeders and feed equipment.
 Feed and equipment stored neatly when not in use (out of sight if possible), and kept clean, no goat hair clippings on ground.

-10 Safe and neat storage of supplies (extension cords, clippers, personal belongings, show whites, compliance with fire code, etc.) 10 DAILY TOTAL 50 ONE TIME POINTS Decorations neat and attractive (points will only be allocated for decorations beyond what the State provides) 10 Appropriate signage maintained throughout weekend (State ID, animal info, no farm signs) 5 Knowledgeable, courteous, friendly able to answer questions based on observations with public and evaluator interview 15 Clothes, person neat and clean, in compliance with 4-H Dress Code 5 Dairy goats clean, clipped (before show), feet trimmed (assessed through visual inspection of goat) 10 ONE TIME POINTS COMBINED TOTAL 45 195
+Safe and neat storage of supplies (extension cords, clippers, personal belongings, show whites, compliance with fire code, etc.)

+Decorations neat and attractive (points will only be allocated for decorations beyond what the State provides)

+Appropriate signage maintained throughout weekend (State ID, animal info, no farm signs)

+Knowledgeable, courteous, friendly able to answer questions based on observations with public and evaluator interview

+Clothes, person neat and clean, in compliance with 4-H Dress Code

+Dairy goats clean, clipped (before show), feet trimmed (assessed through visual inspection of goat)

-BONUS\\\ Cooperation and attitude 5 points
+Cooperation and attitude

-(To be used only to break ties.
-Voting to break ties will be done by members of the show committee.)
 Tools need to be contained and securely stowed away in tack boxes.
 For public safety, tack CANNOT be left out within public reach.